VoidJuiceConcentrate/DurinDoor/README.md

       ```
       su -c 'make rpi0w_quickboot_defconfig' node
         ```
    4. That part is quick.
 The next part is not.
-Put on a kettle, get your oven ready, have a coffee pot on standby.
+Put on a kettle, get your favorite book ready, have a coffee pot on standby.
       ```
       su -c 'make' node
       ```